Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

    12) "87"
 ```

 There are lots of combination you can play with.
+And for:

 ```
 SELECT Subject, avg(Score), min(Score), max(Score)